 - Get enough sleep – don’t let yourself be sleep deprived

-- Reduce stress – practise yoga, deep breathing
+- Reduce stress – practice yoga, deep breathing

 - Exercise – get your endorphins moving, work your sweat glands and aid your body in detoxing